magic/test/README.md

 use ecmascript version of @magic/deep

 #### 0.1.6
-update this readme and html docs
+update this readme and html docs.

+tests should always process.exit(1) if they errored.